-On April 18, 2007, Governor Patrick announced Executive Order 484 - Leading By Example: Clean Energy and Efficient Buildings.
+On April 18, 2007, Executive Order 484 - Leading By Example: Clean Energy and Efficient Buildings. was announced.

 This Executive Order 484 builds on a number of the Division of Capital Asset Management and Maintenance's (DCAMM's) current initiatives, while setting more specific and far-reaching targets for state facilities.
 Specific goals and objectives of particular importance to DCAMM are outlined below.

 All Commonwealth agencies as a whole, and to the greatest extent feasible individually, shall meet the following goals by 2012: